sparkflows/sparkflows-docs/docs/installation/windows-install.rst

     admin/admin or test/test

-.. note::  You may change the password for the two accounts which come pre-configured to your choice of password from the Fire UI - Administration tab.
+.. note::  Two user accounts come pre-configured with Fire.
+You can change them from Administration/Users by logging in as the admin user.

-    admin/admin
+           * admin/admin
-    test/test
+           * test/test

-.. note:: In Local mode, Sparkflows Fire runs in a Jetty server and all the spark jobs are executed within the web-server

 Stopping Fire
 -------------